lab1092/blender-manual_ja/manual/data_system/files/open.rst

 These are folders that you want to be able to access often without having to navigate to them in the file browser.
-To add a directory to the bookmark menu, navigate to that folder, then click the :guilabel:`Add` button.
+To add a directory to the bookmark menu, navigate to that folder, then click the *Add* button.
-To remove a folder from the list, simply click the :guilabel:`X` icon nexto to it.
+To remove a folder from the list, simply click the *X* icon nexto to it.

 Recent
 ------

 This is a list of recently accessed folders.
-You can control how many folders appear in this list by going to the :guilabel:`File` tab of the user :guilabel:`Preferences`, in the box labeled :guilabel:`Recent Files`.
+You can control how many folders appear in this list by going to the *File* tab of the user *Preferences*, in the box labeled *Recent Files*.

 Open Options